khadija-5/neo-canvas/README.md

 *“Design smarter.
 Create faster.
 Powered by AI.”*

-NeoCanvas is a modern Streamlit-based AI creative studio that helps you generate professional-quality product visuals — from HD renders to lifestyle scenes — using advanced image generation APIs.
+NeoCanvas is a modern Streamlit-based AI creative studio that helps you generate professional quality product visuals from HD renders to lifestyle scenes using advanced image generation APIs.

 ---